 ➠ How big do you want your bonsai?

-Best bonsai trees do not necessarily mean tiny, miniature versions of bigger trees.
-The most expensive bonsai tree can be several feet in height or length.
-As far as best bonsai trees for beginners are concerned, decide where you are going to keep it, will it be for your own personal space or for others to see, and decide on a tree accordingly.
+Bonsai trees do not necessarily mean tiny, miniature versions of bigger trees.
+The most expensive trees For bonsai can be several feet in height or length.
+As far as Japanese style bonsai trees for beginners are concerned, decide where you are going to keep it, will it be for your own personal space or for others to see, and decide on a tree accordingly.

 ➠ How much are you willing to spend?